-The total return from forestry in the three year period 2001 to 2004 is estimated to be 1.9% per annum.
-This represents a recovery from the negative returns of recent years but is still well below the peak of 9.9% per annum for the three year period 1993 to 1996.
+The total return from forestry in the three year period 2002 to 2005 is estimated to have been 8.2% per annum.
+This represents a recovery from the negative returns of recent years, and is similar to the level in the mid-1990s.